thomasaarholt/prism-em.github.io/tutorial.md

 **scanWindowYMax** : upper Y size of the window to scan the probe (in fractional coordinates)
 **randomSeed** : number to use for random seeding of thermal effects
 **algorithm** : simulation algorithm to use, "prism" or "multislice"
-**includeThermalEffects" : true/false to apply random thermal displacements (Debye-Waller effect)
+**includeThermalEffects : true/false to apply random thermal displacements (Debye-Waller effect)
 **alsoDoCPUWork** : true/false to spawn CPU workers in addition to GPU workers
 **save2DOutput** : save the 2D STEM image integrated between integrationAngleMin and integrationAngleMax
 **save3DOutput** : true/false Also save the 3D output at the detector for each probe (3D output mode)